 \section{Experimental evaluation}

 We explore the utility of \palentir{} using a variety of linear and nonlinear forward models, particularly for problems where the data are limited.
 All experiments require that we use a discrete form of the forward model developed in section \ref{sec:formulation}.
-To keep the discussion simple, we will assume that a quadrature rule is used for all integral operators or finite differences if the forward operator involves a PDE.
-We could use other methods of discretization, but these assumptions permit a straightforward extension of the continuous to discrete notation for purposes of this paper: that is, the vector of unknowns will represent values of the desired function $f(\bfr; \pemb, C_H, C_L)$ at a finite set of grid points.
-Specifically, suppose that ${\bfr}_i,$ $i=1, \ldots,N_{pts}$ denotes a discrete set of points in $\Omega$ (i.e. each $\bfr_i$ represents a 2D or 3D spatial grid point).
-We will define the length-$N_{pts}$ vector $\bfpp$ such that $[\bfpp]_i = f(\rmb_i;\bfp, C_H, C_L)$.
-Suppressing the dependency of $f$ on $C_L$ and $C_H$ for ease of notation, in this discrete case, $ {\mathcal M} (\bfpp)$ represents the measured data for all sources given the discrete values $f(\rmb_i;\bfp)$.
-The discrete forward model is thus
+To keep the discussion simple, we use quadrature rules for all integral operators and finite differences if the forward operator involves a PDE.
+We could use other methods of discretization, but these assumptions permit a straightforward extension of the continuous to discrete notation for purposes of this paper; that is, the vector of unknowns represents the values of the desired function $f(\bfr; \pemb)$ at a finite set of grid points.
+Specifically, let ${\bfr}_i,$ for $i=1, \ldots,N_{pts}$, denote a discrete set of 2D or 3D spatial grid points in $\Omega$.
+We define the $N_{pts}$-vector $\bfpp$ as $[\bfpp]_i = f(\rmb_i;\bfp)$.
+In this discrete case, $ {\mathcal M} (\bfpp)$ represents the measured data for all sources given the discrete values $f(\rmb_i;\bfp)$.
+The discrete forward model thus becomes